 For our evaluation, we implement eight analyses on top of Wasabi, including basic block profiling, memory access tracing, call graph analysis, and taint analysis.
 We find that writing a new analysis is straightforward and typically takes at most a few dozens of lines of code.
 As expected by design, Wasabi faithfully preserves the original program behavior.
-The framework instruments large binaries quickly (e.g., 40 MB in about 15 seconds).
-The increase in binary size and the runtime overhead imposed by Wasabi depend greatly on the program and which instructions in it shall be analyzed.
-For most instructions, thanks to selective instrumentation, code size increases by less than 1%, but in the worst case, when every single instruction in PolyBench/C is instrumented, code size increases by 742%.
-The runtime overhead can be below 1.02x for analyzing instructions such as drop and select, 2.8x for analyzing calls, and up to 163x when analyzing every single instruction of heat-3d from the PolyBench/C benchmark suite.
-These results are in line with existing frameworks for heavyweight dynamic analysis.
+The framework instruments large binaries quickly (e.g., 40 MB in about 15 seconds), and it increases the code size between less than 1% and 742%, depending on the program and which instructions shall be analyzed.
+The runtime overhead imposed by Wasabi varies between 1.02x and 163x, again depending on the program and instructions-to-analyze, which is in line with existing frameworks for heavyweight dynamic analysis.